mikefieldmay/tech_test_noughts_and_crosses/README.md

 Future improvements
 ---------------
-In it's current iteration my  noughts and crosses game doesn't do anything.
-I'd like to continue to add functionality to it in an object oriented way.
-Having created the player and the grid I feel the next move would be to create and actual game object that let's players add items to the grid and then afterwards implement the rules.
+Currently all the logic exists for my noughts and crosses game.
+It now needs an interface and jquery in order to be fully functional, but having worked out the logic I feel this isn't too difficult.

 Built With
 ---------